SEAME-pt/SEA-ME_Team6_2025-26/docs/TSF/WhatsTSF.md

 That means you can:

 .
 Export validated evidence
 .
 Import requirements from upstream projects
 .
 Reuse trust chains

 This is especially useful when one team depends on another team’s software or ML component.

+#### 🧠 Why artifacts exist

+1. Reuse requirements across multiple projects

+   Example:

+   - Project A defines security requirements requisitos de segurança
+   - Project B imports those requirements as an artifact
+   - Project B just need to fullfil evidences, and not to rewrite everything

 2. Freeze versions of traceability snapshots (we export a snapshot of the state of the graph in that particular moment)